sanketjpatel/namespace-deleter/README.md

 `NAMESPACE` defines which namespace to delete.

-`READ_RESULTS_DIR` tells the application to read this directory for a file named `/done`.
+`READ_RESULTS_DIR` tells the application to read this directory for a file named `done`.
 This file is used as the signal used to indicate the namespace is ready for deletion.

 ## Example